AlexsLemonade/refinebio-js/README.md

 ### Built With

-We use the npm package [isomorphic-unfetch](https://www.npmjs.com/package/isomorphic-unfetch) which supports API requests for both Node.js and a browser.
+We use the npm package [isomorphic-unfetch](https://www.npmjs.com/package/isomorphic-unfetch) which supports an API request for both Node.js and a browser.

-### Add Refine.bio
+### Add Refine.bio API

-To add this npm package, go to the root directory of your project and run the following command:
+To add Refine.bio API, go to the root directory of your project and run the following command:

 ```sh
 yarn add refinebio